swxben/Shu-Er/php/one_true_form_mailer/readme.md

 If a file isn't selected, `addAttachment()` will silently skip it, so validation needs to be done client-side or manually.

-To add all attachments, do the following (but be aware that this would allow an attacker to abuse the attachments):
+To add all attachments, do the following (but be aware that this would allow an attacker to add arbitrary attachments):

 	foreach ($_FILES as $k => $v) $otfm->addAttachment($k);